 Recommendation: If you still have some energy left, consider booking this fun and atmospheric evening tour with the night watchman Bremme®.
 On this 1.5-hour tour, you’ll get to explore mysterious alleyways and passages in the old town of Leipzig and learn interesting and curious stories.

-Day 2 in Leipzig
+Leipzig Itinerary: Day 2

 You still have plenty more of Leipzig to see on your second day, beginning again in the Old Town, before spiraling out to other parts of the city.